And welcome back once again, ladies and gentlemen, your guiding light.

 In fact, do you know who invented the whole concept of the HMO, the health maintenance organization?

-That would be one Senator Ted Kennedy.
+That would be one senator, Ted Kennedy.

-Twenty-five years later, 30 years later, there's Ted Kennedy on the floor of the Senate ripping the hell out of HMOs, demonizing HMOs, making them out to be the bad guy he created them.
+25 years later, 30 years later, there's Ted Kennedy on the floor of the Senate ripping the hell out of HMOs, demonizing HMOs, making them out to be the bad guy he created them.

-Now my point here is virtually every program, the liberals create, I don't want to hear about their great intentions.
+I don't want to hear about their great intentions.

 I want to look at results, and every one of them they create needs reform.

-No, you're just gonna break it more.
+No, you're just going to break it more.

 Everything they do, every plan they put in never works.